 New Zealand King Salmon ($29)

 We were there in a big group and managed to try 5 meat dishes and they are all excellent.
 The chicken breast ($16) is tender and sweet, great for gymmers.
-The bangalow sweet pork ($29) is award-winning and none of the porkiness.
+The free range pork loin ($19) is not gamy.
 The wild-caught New Zealand King Salmon ($29) is very fresh, crispy on the surface, soft and pinkish in the inside.

 Thousand Guineas grain-fed ribeye ($38)